Vector Optimization with Gaussian Process Bandits: Numerical results

 \subsection{Discussion of numerical results}

 Table \ref{tab:vogp_vector_comp} demonstrates VOGP's high sample efficiency compared to the state-of-the-art methods in vector optimization.
+Specifically, we observe $\sim18.1\times$ and $\sim18.3\times$ lower sample complexity compared with NE and PaVeBa, respectively.
+These results are calculated as the mean of ratios of our method's average samples to those of NE's and PaVeBa's for each dataset/cone configuration in Table \ref{tab:vogp_vector_comp}.
+This drastic difference in sample complexity is possible since the theory of VOGP, specifically the use of surrogate GPs, allows for sequential decision making to happen after each observation, whereas other methods make decisions less frequently.
 Despite its lower sample complexity, VOGP still outperforms the other methods in most cases.
 Table \ref{tab:vogp_cont_comp} and Figure \ref{fig:loghvd_vs_round} illustrate VOGP's robust performance when extended to continuous domains using adaptive discretization.
-VOGP remains competetive with the state-of-the-art information theoretic acquisition methods.
+VOGP remains competitive with the state-of-the-art information theoretic acquisition methods.
 Additionally, Table \ref{tab:vogp_unknown_ablation} shows that VOGP can be adapted to unknown hyperparameter settings and still perform very effectively.
 Most notably, Table \ref{tab:w_transform_ablation}, which uses linear transformations, emphasizes that VOGP or vector optimization in general is non-trivial.
 These results showcases the effectiveness of VOGP and its adaptability to different scenarios.